-Founder, Chief Executive Officer
+Co-Founder, Chief Executive Officer

-Founder, Chief Technology Officer
+Co-Founder, Chief Technology Officer

 Chief Financial Officer

-Chief Operating Officer
+Chief Policy Officer

 Executive Vice President, General Counsel & Secretary

-Seth Weissman is responsible for all aspects of SolarCity’s legal affairs including transactional, governance, intellectual property, real estate and employment matters.
-Seth brings 20 years of experience representing Silicon Valley companies of all sizes and types during their maturation.
-Prior to joining SolarCity Seth was Vice President, General Counsel and Chief Privacy officer at Coremetrics, the leading digital marketing company.
+Seth Weissman leads SolarCity’s legal, compliance and risk management groups.
+Seth brings 22 years of experience representing companies of all sizes and types from their start-up phase through public listing.
+Prior to joining SolarCity, Seth was Vice President, General Counsel and Chief Privacy Officer at Coremetrics, a leading digital marketing company, which was acquired by IBM.
 Prior to joining Coremetrics, Seth was an attorney practicing in both the employment and corporate departments at Wilson Sonsini Goodrich and Rosati in Palo Alto, CA, the leading law firm representing technology companies at all stages of their growth.
-Prior to joining WSGR, Seth was an attorney with Stoneman, Chandler and Miller and Hutchins, Wheeler and Dittmar (acquired by Nixon Peabody) both in Boston, Massachusetts.
+Prior to joining WSGR, Seth was an attorney with Stoneman, Chandler and Miller, as well as Hutchins, Wheeler and Dittmar (acquired by Nixon Peabody) both in Boston, Massachusetts.